IO-Snap

 IO-Snap Developers

-As RRI Director, Dr. Jackson managed or participated in funded research projects totaling more than $30M.
-Over two decades, the RRI hosted dozens of international visiting scholars from countries including Brazil, Chile, China, S. Korea, Australia, Uzbekistan, Turkey, Hungary, the Netherlands, and the U.K., among others, hosted several annual marquis seminar events featuring renowned scholars, and supported nearly six dozen graduate students and postdoctoral researchers from the U.S. Brazil, Chile, China, Eritrea, Hungary, India, Iran, Ethiopia, Italy, Taiwan, and the U.K., among others.
-The diversity of the RRI research team was key component of its success and productivity and lead to an atmosphere of understanding and mutual respect.
+As Regional Research Institute (RRI) Director, Dr. Jackson managed or participated in funded research projects totaling more than $30M.
+Over two decades, the RRI hosted dozens of international visiting scholars from countries including Brazil, Chile, China, S. Korea, Australia, Uzbekistan, Turkey, Hungary, the Netherlands, and the U.K., among others, hosted several annual marquis seminar events featuring renowned scholars, and supported dozens of graduate students and postdoctoral researchers from the U.S. Brazil, Chile, China, Eritrea, Hungary, India, Iran, Ethiopia, Italy, Taiwan, and the U.K., among others.
+The diversity of the RRI research team was a key component of its success and productivity and lead to an atmosphere of mutual respect and understanding.

 Dr. Jackson’s research interests center on regional economic health, performance, development, and sustainability with topics ranging from regional economic development strategies through the refinement and reformulation of regional economic modeling frameworks to interregional trade and conjoined macroeconomic energy and environmental modeling.
-He has managed and or participated in funded research projects totaling more than $30M.
-Support for these projects came a variety of sources, including from the National Science Foundation, the U.S. Departments of Agriculture and Energy, the U.S. Department of State, the U.S. Economic Development Administration, the National Energy Technology Laboratory, the Appalachian Regional Commission, the WV Division of Energy, the Alfred P. Sloan Foundation, The Nature Conservancy, Chicago World Fair Authority, the Chrysler Corporation, and Dominion Resources.
+As Regional Research Institute Director, he managed and or participated in funded research projects totaling more than $30M.
+Support for these projects came a variety of sources, including from the National Science Foundation, the U.S. Departments of Agriculture and Energy, the U.S. Department of State, the U.S. Economic Development Administration, the National Energy Technology Laboratory, the Appalachian Regional Commission, the WV Division of Energy, the Alfred P. Sloan Foundation, The Nature Conservancy, Chicago World Fair Authority, and Dominion Resources.
 He has published in a wide range of academic journals and has served on the editorial boards of The Professional Geographer, Papers in Regional Science, the Journal of Regional Science, Letters in Spatial and Resource Sciences, International Regional Science Review, Spatial Statistics (Hungarian), the Australasian Journal of Regional Studies, Economic Systems Research, and Geographical Analysis.

-He has participated on NSF review panels and has served on the Board of Directors for the Western Regional Science Association and on the Southern Regional Science Association Council.
-He was the 2006-2007 Chair of the North American Regional Science Council and received the David E. Boyce Award for Distinguished Service to the Regional Science Association, International, where he served as the editor of the Association's Newsletter and established and maintained its first primary Internet web site.
-He is an elected Fellow of the Southern Regional Science Association, where he also served as President, and an elected Fellow of the Regional Science Association, International.
-While at WVU, he was named Benedum Distinguished Scholar and in recently received a Lifetime Achievement Award from the WV Association of Geospatial Professionals.
+Jackson has participated on NSF review panels and has served on the Board of Directors for the Western Regional Science Association and on the Southern Regional Science Association Council.
+He was 2007 Chair of the North American Regional Science Council and received the David E. Boyce Award for Distinguished Service to the Regional Science Association, International (RSAI), where he served as the editor of the RSAI Newsletter and established and maintained its first primary Internet website.
+He is an elected Fellow of the Regional Science Association, International (RSAI) and the Southern Regional Science Association (SRSA), where he also served as President and received the SRSA's William A. Schaffer Award for Distinguished Service to Regional Science.
+While at WVU, he was named Benedum Distinguished Scholar and received a Lifetime Achievement Award from the WV Association of Geospatial Professionals.

 A list of works in print can be found here on the EconAlyze, LLC website.